 The idea behind our softwood concept is wood segregation.
 Three kinds of raw material enter Södra’s woodyards; softwood thinnings, roundwood and sawmill chips.
 These different materials are mixed carefully to achieve different paper properties.

 Paper pulp Södra black Södra green Södra blue Södra gold

 Dissolving pulp Södra orange Södra purple

 This is how we have designed our softwood product groups.
 Sawmill chips are the main component of green pulps, while our black range is predominantly thinnings and blue pulps are mainly roundwood.

-Two of our mills, Södra Cell Värö and Södra Cell Mönsterås, use TCF (total chlorine free) bleaching sequences and the third, Södra Cell Mörrrum has an ECF (elementary chlorine free) bleaching sequence.
+Our mill Södra Cell Värö use the ECF (elementary chlorine free) bleaching sequence, but can also use TCF (total chlorine free).
+Södra Cell Mönsterås, use TCF (total chlorine free) bleaching sequences and the third, Södra Cell Mörrrum has an ECF (elementary chlorine free) bleaching sequence.
 This gives Södra the possibility to produce and sell both TCF and ECF products.
 TCF pulps have a Z in the product name.

 A third component used in our branding is brightness, however all of our pulps are not fully bleached.
 Within all three groups we have pulp with 85 brightness and in the green group we also offer a pulp with 70 brightness.

 A fourth factor is the drying method, either sheet or flash dried.
 Flash-dried pulp has the letter F in the name.